 Stevens mentions the viral attack video produced by HBO’s Last Week Tonight with John Oliver errantly named “Mobile Homes.”
 That Oliver video we posted and previously covered in depth at this link here.

 What Stevens and Kelley don’t mention is this.
 There seems to be a clear connection between every one of those firms that were shown by Oliver’s video that he says behave in such a predatory fashion.
 That connection?
 The Manufactured Housing Institute (MHI).
+Additionally, the companies addressed by Senator Warren in the letter linked here also seem to have clear ties to MHI.

 Clayton Homes and their affiliated lenders, Frank Rolfe, Nathan Smith, others noted in Oliver’s video all have apparent ties to MHI, including but not necessarily limited to MHI membership.
 See two examples, posted below.